n-boudaya/repo-burst/dev-notes/dataset_prep.md

 Make sure that there are no spaces in the changed file Make sure to insert the line reading 0,0,0 between the column names and the start of the data.
 0,0,0 represents the changes, insertions and deletions at the first scanned commit.
 There are none, so all of the data is 0.

-12. Transfer "changes.txt" to the "data_and_processing" directory of the repo-curst repository.
+12. Transfer "changes.txt" to the "data_and_processing" directory of the repo-burst repository.

 https://stackoverflow.com/a/72564390